NSU Ro 80: Unreliability

 The car developed an early reputation for unreliability.
 The Ro 80 engine in particular suffered from construction faults, among many other problems, and some early cars required a rebuilt engine before 50000 km, with problems arising as early as 24000 km.
 Originally, the rotor tip seals were made in three pieces, out of the same material.
-The motor's design caused the center section to wear more quickly at cold starts compared to the other pieces; the worn centerpieces allowed the two other parts of the seal to move, which in turn allowed combustion products to escape the seals.
-The tip seal centerpiece was then redesigned using ferrotic material, and the problem was entirely resolved.
+The motor's design caused the centre section to wear more quickly at cold starts compared to the other pieces; the worn centrepieces allowed the two other parts of the seal to move, which in turn allowed combustion products to escape the seals.
+The tip seal centrepiece was then redesigned using ferrotic material, and the problem was entirely resolved.
 The fact that the rotary engine design had inherently poor fuel economy (typically 13-16 L/100 km) and a poor understanding of the Wankel engine by dealers and mechanics did not help this situation.
 By the 1970 model year, most of the reliability issues had been resolved, but a necessarily generous warranty policy and damage to the car's reputation had undermined NSU's financial situation irreparably.
 NSU was acquired by Volkswagen in 1969 and merged with Auto Union to create the modern-day Audi company.